 From there, they again forced a Wichita slave into guiding the group.
 In May, Coronado and thirty of his horsemen rode north to Quivira.
 Their route took them into the Oklahoma Panhandle where they found a featureless land, devoid of any natural landmarks.
 The only way members of the expedition could find their way back to camp was to leave stakes along their route.
 This led to the area being named “Llano Estacado”, meaning Staked Plains.

-They finally arrived in Quivira in July, 1541.
+They finally arrived in Quivira in July 1541.
 Once again, the men were disappointed in what they found.
-Quivira, most likely located near Wichita, Kansas, was nothing more than a clustering of small grass covered lodges.
+Quivira, most likely located near Wichita, Kansas, was nothing more than a clustering of small grass-covered lodges.
 Although this was an important trade center, there was no gold to be found at Quivira.
 Dispirited and angered, Coronado ordered the execution of El Turco.
-While in Quivira, Coronodo claimed all of the land drained by the Arkansas River for Spain, which brought portions of modern day Oklahoma under a foreign flag for the first time in history.
+While in Quivira, Coronado claimed all of the land drained by the Arkansas River for Spain, which brought portions of modern-day Oklahoma under a foreign flag for the first time in history.